Third Party Exclusion

 e.
 Contacting the problem gambler

 If the club accepts the recommendation from BetSafe to exclude the problem gambler, it will then contact the problem gambler and explain that a request has been made for third party exclusion by a family member or friend.
+This is generally done in the form of a letter.
 The gambler will be given the opportunity to respond, and are able to make their submission in writing or in person to the club Board or other club representatives as to why they should not be banned.
 The club may make further enquiries before making a decision about banning a member.

 f.
 Decision to exclude